Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Introduction

 \section{Introduction}

-Recent work has revealed that deep learning models, especially in classification tasks, are often vulnerable to adversarial samples~\cite{szegedy2013intriguing,goodfellow2014explaining,papernot2016limitations}.
-Adversarial attack can deceive the target model by generating crafted adversarial perturbations on original clean samples.
+Recent work has revealed that deep learning models, especially in the classification task, are often vulnerable to adversarial samples~\cite{szegedy2013intriguing,goodfellow2014explaining,papernot2016limitations}.
+The adversarial attack can deceive the target model by generating crafted adversarial perturbations on original clean samples.
 Such perturbations are often imperceptible.
-Such threat also exists in semantic segmentation~\cite{xie2017adversarial,metzen2017universal,arnab2018robustness}.
-As shown in Fig.~\ref{fig:short}, on various datasets, state-of-the-art segmentation models~\cite{zhao2017pyramid,chen2017rethinking} can be easily fooled by adversarial perturbation, causing poor performance on these adversarial regions.

-There is seldom work to improve the robustness of semantic segmentation networks.
+Meanwhile, such threat also exists in semantic segmentation~\cite{xie2017adversarial,metzen2017universal,arnab2018robustness}, as shown in Fig. \ref{fig:short}.
+However, there is seldom work to improve the robustness of semantic segmentation networks.
 As a universal approach, \textit{adversarial training} \cite{goodfellow2014explaining,kurakin2016adversarial2,madry2017towards} is effective to enhance the target model in classification by training models with adversarial samples.
 In this paper, we study the effect of adversarial training on the semantic segmentation task.
 We find that adversarial training impedes convergence on clean samples, which also happens in classification.
-Thus we set our goal as making networks perform well on adversarial examples and meanwhile maintaining good performance on clean samples.
+We aim to make networks perform well on adversarial examples and meanwhile maintaining good performance on clean samples.

-For semantic segmentation task, each pixel has one classification output.
-Thus the property of every pixel in one image toward adversarial perturbation might be different.
+For the semantic segmentation task, each pixel has one classification output.
+Thus the property of every pixel in one image toward adversarial perturbations might be different.
 Based on this motivation, we design a dynamic divide-and-conquer adversarial training (DDC-AT) strategy.
 We propose to use multiple branches in the target model during training, each handling pixels with a set of properties.
 During training, a ``main branch'' is adopted to deal with pixels from adversarial samples and pixels from clean samples that are not likely to be perturbed; an ``auxiliary branch'' is utilized to deal with pixels from clean samples that are sensitive to perturbations.